Enter the total amount of acid or base, the initial pH, and the final pH into the calculator to determine the buffer capacity.

 A buffer capacity is defined as a solution’s ability to resist a change in acidity or pH.

 How to calculate the buffer capacity?

 Measure the moles per liter of acid/base.

 - Next, determine the initial pH.

 Calculate the buffer capacity using the formula above.

-A buffer capacity is a solutions ability to resist a change in pH.
-The higher the buffer capacity, the harder it is to change a solutions acidity.
+A buffer capacity is a solution’s ability to resist a change in pH.
+The higher the buffer capacity, the harder it is to change the acidity of a solution.

-A buffer capacity if calculated using the total amount of a substance, and analyzing the change in pH over time of the solution.
+A buffer capacity is calculated using the total amount of a substance and analyzing the change in pH over time of the solution.